The Blue Hole emerges out of nowhere, like a gigantic blue diamond in the middle of the desert.

 Camping, boating, water skiing, jet skiing, swimming, hiking, bicycling, and various other activities are available at Santa Rosa State Park, which is both large and attractive.

-Outdoor recreation is a significant economic driver in New Mexico, and State Parks play a significant role in this sector.
-Our 35 state parks, interconnected with communities around the state, are often used as economic engines by local companies, municipalities, and cities.
+Outdoor recreation is a significant economic driver in New Mexico, and State Parks play an essential role in this sector.
+The Thirty-five state parks, interconnected with communities around the state, are often used as economic engines by local companies, municipalities, and cities.
 Many rural towns depend on state parks as a critical source of economic growth because of their benefits.

 The objective of the State Parks is to maintain and improve natural and cultural resources, offer first-class recreational and educational facilities and opportunities, and promote public safety to benefit and enrich the lives of those who visit the parks and their surroundings.

-To dive the Blue Hole, you must first obtain a one-week SCUBA Permit, which costs $20.
-The cost of an annual permit is $50.00.
-Permits may be obtained through the Blue Hole Dive Shop or the Blue Hole Center.
-Per City of Santa Rosa Ordinance 207, a skin-diving permit, which includes Free Diving or breath-hold underwater diving, is also necessary.
+To dive, you must first obtain a one-week SCUBA Permit, which costs $25.
+The cost of an annual permit is $75.00.
+Permits may be obtained through the Dive Shop or the Center.
+Per the City of Santa Rosa Ordinance 207, a skin-diving permit, which includes Free Diving or breath-hold underwater diving, is also necessary.

 The spring is around 4,600 feet above sea level, and if you drive out of town immediately after your dive, you’ll be at an altitude of 7,000 to 8,000 feet.
 Make necessary adjustments to dive plans and tables.
 The Santa Rosa Dive Center has planning resources, but divers are responsible for preparing and executing a safe dive plan.

 Santa Rosa-Blue Hole is committed to offering the region’s finest In-Land Scuba Training Lake and facilities.
 Every effort is taken to ensure that the water is clean and safe.
 Improvements are made regularly to improve the facilities.
-The facility is available to the public, however only scuba divers and visitors have access to the warm room and showers inside the Dive Center.
+The facility is available to the public.
+However, only scuba divers and visitors can access the warm room and showers inside the Dive Center.

 4. Condition of Water at The Blue Hole

-Due to the steady spring flow that maintains the water temperature at a constant 61 degrees, you may dive into the blue hole all year (winter is the busiest season).
+Due to the steady spring flow that maintains the water temperature at a constant 61 degrees, you may dive into all year (winter is the busiest season).
 The bare minimum of thermal protection is a 7-mil wetsuit.
 The visibility is always 100 feet.

 5. Air and Dive Equipment